 Overcome Top Ethical Pitfalls in Litigation

 Even veteran trial attorneys get stumped on the complex ethical issues that can arise on the path to court.
 Learn what it takes to maintain candor to the tribunal in motions and briefs.
 Explore the top ethical issues that arise during discovery and trial.
 From witness communications to closing statements, this is an ethics course you won't want to miss.
-Register today!
+Order today!

 - Learn how to navigate adverse legal authority and false statements of fact.

 - Explore the rules surrounding belated discovery, exculpatory information and non-existing evidence.

 - Discover which ethical rules apply to opening and closing statements